tsedio/ts-gphoto2-driver/README.md

 Some example are available in the `examples` directory.

-Checkout this project then run `npm run build` and run `node examples/camera.js`.
+Checkout this project then run `npm run develop` and run `node examples/camera.js`.

 ## Contribute